PBSW/SSD-Compulsory-Password-Manager/README.md

 - Lack of Rate Limiting: To protect against brute-force attacks, rate limiting should be applied to login endpoints and sensitive operations.
 Currently, this is not explicitly implemented but is recommended for production use.

-- No Client-side Encryption: Sensitive information like passwords is decrypted on the server-side and transmitted to the client as plaintext.
-Ideally, implementing end-to-end encryption with client-side decryption would minimize the risk of data exposure.
-However, this complicates the architecture and increases the reliance on secure client storage.

 #### Frontend security